-Objective 1: Healthy Nutrition Messages Action Steps Methods for Measuring Implementation Distribution of a monthly Nutrition Newsletter (English and Spanish) to our students and parents Resources needed: Nutrition Newsletter (hard copies for display in serving lines and digital copies for sharing with parents) Obstacles: Ensuring that parents are aware of the nutrition newsletter and are educated on its contents.
+Objective 1: Healthy Nutrition Messages Action Steps Methods for Measuring Implementation Distribution of a monthly Nutrition Newslet- ter (English and Spanish) to our students and parents Resources needed: Nutrition Newsletter (hard copies for display in serving lines and digital copies for sharing with parents) Obstacles: Ensuring that parents are aware of the nutrition newsletter and are educated on its contents.
 Ensuring that students are aware of the nutrition newsletter and are educated on its contents.

-NUTRITION EDUCATION

-Federal law requires that the District establish goals for education its nutrition in wellness policy.
-State law also requires that the District implement a coordinated health with nutrition program а services and health education component at the elementary and middle school levels.
+NUTRITION EDUCATION Federal law requires that the District establish goals for nutrition education in its wellness policy.
+State law also requires that the District implement a coordinated health program with a nutrition services and health education component at the elementary and middle school levels.
 [See EHAA]

-The District implements the state-required coordinated school health program component of nutrition education through its physical education classrooms in grades K-8 using a TEA approved coordinated school health program (currently under District review).
+The District implements the state-required coordinated school health program component of nutrition education through its physical education classrooms in grades K-8 using a TEA-approved coordinated school health program (currently under District review).